 Most people are aware of Post Traumatic Stress Disorder (PTSD), or know someone who’s coping with it.
 PTSD is a medical condition typically triggered by a traumatic event or injury.
-It often takes the form of an anxiety affliction, accompanied by symptoms that can include recurring flashbacks, grumpiness, anger and irritability, difficulties with sleeping or concentrating, irrational fears of people and places, physical immobility or fainting, and other similar reactions.
+It often takes the form of an anxiety affliction, accompanied by symptoms that can include recurring flashbacks, grumpiness, anger and irritability, difficulties with sleeping or concentrating, irrational fears of people and places, physical immobility or fainting, and other similar reactions1.

 PTSD can affect anyone, sometimes immediately following the event or months and even years after the occurrence, like with an accident a life-threatening event such as a physical assault.
 Frequently, PTSD affects armed service veterans who have engaged in and survived combat duty-related injuries, sudden shocks or external threats to their well being, only to re-imagine the occurrence of the event at home.

 PTSD is no new disease.
-It was even rationalized that 1700s-era soldiers experienced a symptom known as “nostalgia” from their battles, and that Charles Dickens suffered from anxiety and sleeplessness as the result of witnessing a railroad accident.
+It was even rationalized that 1700s-era soldiers experienced a symptom known as “nostalgia” from their battles, and that Charles Dickens suffered from anxiety and sleeplessness as the result of witnessing a railroad accident2.

 Therapy as Treatment for PTSD

 Over the years, a number of FDA and clinically approved treatments for PTSD have been developed and administered to people suffering from the condition.
-Among the various types of therapies available from treatment centers include cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which help patients modify and adopt new behavioral habits that aim to change their sense of well-being.
+Among the various types of therapies available from treatment centers include cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which help patients modify and adopt new behavioral habits that aim to change their sense of well-being3.

 Therapies that involve talking one-on-one with a therapist or in a group setting are other methods that help some patients in their recovery by conversing and connecting with other people who may have experienced similar traumas.
-There are also experiential therapies that allow patients to connect with their minds and bodies to promote healing.
+There are also experiential therapies that allow patients to connect with their minds and bodies to promote healing4.

 Cognitive behavioral therapy has customarily been used to treat PTSD in patients, relieving or even completely eradicating it, but its success rate isn’t always 100%.